-Reach Truck forklifts are the most common type of warehousing forklift within the UK.
-This truck type has been split into three categories (up to 8m lift, above 8m lift and pedestrian operated).
-The name derives from the simple fact the truck reaches into an ailse – meaning it can me used within much more narrow working aisles – which in turn increases the amount of space and racking that can be fitted and utilised.
+Reach truck forklifts are the most common type of warehousing forklift within the UK.
+This truck type has been split into three categories, up to 8m lift, above 8m lift and pedestrian operated.
+The name derives from the simple fact the truck reaches into an aisle, meaning it can be used within much more narrow working aisles.
+This, in turn, increased the amount of space and racking that can be fitted and utilised.

-This becomes the main benefit of Reach Trucks, whereby most racking and therefore more pick locations can be within warehouse due to the narrowed ailses.
+This becomes the main benefit of reach trucks, whereby most racking and therefore more pick locations can be within the warehouse due to the narrowed aisles.
 In addition to this, Reach Trucks are generally more compact trucks.
-The typically reach a lot higher than a standard counterbalance forklift as the mast is bigger – reaching over 8m for D2 category trucks
+They typically reach a lot higher than a standard counterbalance forklift as the mast is bigger, reaching over 8m for D2 category trucks

-D2 Rider Operated Reach Truck, above 8 meter lift
+D2 Rider Operated Reach Truck, above an 8-meter lift

-In September 2017, and subsequently in September 2018, NEW testing standards were released for reach trucks.
-This introduced more strict measures for testing criteria within all three testing elements.
-(Practical Test, Pre-Use Check Test and Theory Test)
+In September 2017, and subsequently, in September 2018, new testing standards were released for reach trucks.
+This introduced more strict measures for testing criteria within all three testing elements, the practical test, pre-use check test and theory test.

-Conversion (from alternative type forklift*) – typically 2 days, however this is down to instructors discretion, and further training may be recommended if the candidates do not reach the required standard.
+Conversion (from alternative type forklift): Conversion training from an alternate type of forklift takes two days to complete.
+However, this is down to the instructors’ discretion.
+Further training may be recommended if the candidates do not reach the required standard.

 What does this course entail?